Foster care and adoption

 Thank you for your interest in Garfield County’s children, and our foster care and adoption programs.

 There is no “typical” child who comes into care.
 The children are boys and girls of all ages and from all ethnic backgrounds.
-They enter the foster care system when their birth families are unable to protect them and keep them safe.
+They enter the foster care system.

-Our primary goal is to have children return home.
-However, some will not and will require permanent adoptive families.
+Our primary goal is reuniting children with their parents and families.
+However, some children and youth will need a permanent adoptive family.
 Feel free to call and inquire about being a foster or adoptive parent.